codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 One of the key strengths of integrating OIDC into your Codefresh pipelines lies in the power of conditions defined through claims.
 Claims, which provide essential user information, offer far more than just identity verification.
 They allow you to introduce fine-grained access control based on entity attributes such as account and pipeline IDs, Git repositories and branches, and more.

 By defining conditions through claims, you can ensure that only authorized resources within your organization have access.
 An example of a simple condition would be to allow access to all pipelines by account ID.
-You can customize claims with simple or complex conditions.

-To enforce secure access, _you must configure at least one condition on the `subject` claim, and additional claims as needed_.
+To enforce secure access, _you must configure at least one condition on the `subject` claim_, and additional claims as needed.
 As cloud providers do not enforce conditions by default, without conditions in place, anyone can request an ID token and potentially perform actions.

 ### Standard OIDC claims